Application Programming Interfaces, commonly referred to as APIs, are one of the most commonly used technologies in mobile applications.

 Moving on, let’s look at the next process.

-2. Use Tokens To Improve API Security
+2. Use Tokens to Improve API Security

 Once you are done with identifying, it’s time to improve the security system via a technology called a token.

 These tokens allow controlled access to resources.
 The reason is that any interacting software that doesn’t have a proper token will be rejected.
-This is how your tokens improve overall security, thus making it one of the API security best practices.
+This is how your tokens improve overall security, thus making it one of the best API security practices.

 3. API Gateway Security